giantbrain0216/supersea-extension/README.md

 See [yarn](https://yarnpkg.com/en/docs/install) for instructions on how to install yarn.

 ## Installing
+Download `supersea.zip` from [the latest release](https://github.com/minmax-gg/supersea/releases).
+Unzip in a location of your choice.
-See [Chrome Extensions Getting Started Guide](https://developer.chrome.com/docs/extensions/mv3/getstarted/#manifest) for instructions on how to install the extension.
+Follow the instructions on [Chrome Extensions Getting Started Guide](https://developer.chrome.com/docs/extensions/mv3/getstarted/#manifest) for instructions on how to install the extension (screenshotted below):

 ![image](https://user-images.githubusercontent.com/688415/134358959-b30f4d20-df02-4c7d-b34b-bb8c51bea15c.png)